-Since so much of our business takes place close to delicate coastal habitats, we try to densify our operations within our existing spaces as opposed to using additional land.
-A key part in all of our terminal development projects is the restoration of surrounding water and land ecosystems.
+Since so much of our business takes place near delicate coastal habitats, we try to densify our operations within our existing footprint instead of using additional land.
+A key part of our terminal development projects is the restoration of surrounding water and land ecosystems.
 During the recent GCT Bayonne expansion, we created new tidal wetlands, preserved 6.5 hectares (16 acres) of adjacent land along the Hackensack River, planted native vegetation in order to help local marsh species thrive, managed stormwater, and enhanced the local landscape.

 We believe it is our responsibility—not only as a business but also as good citizens—to ensure the future of generations to come.
 And while we are a global company, we are committed to strengthening the local communities in which we operate and enriching the lives of those who live there—many of whom are employees of GCT.
 Our many initiatives include buying and hiring locally, participating in charitable events, and protecting the surrounding environment and wildlife.

 GCT is also committed to developing effective and meaningful partnerships with Indigenous communities and Indigenous-owned businesses.
 Together with Indigenous peoples, local communities, governments, port authorities, and supply chain partners we can build long-term, sustainable, and mutually beneficial relationships.